mongodb/docs/source/reference/replica-configuration.rst

    **Type**: :term:`JSON`

-   Specify arguments to the :mongodb:command:`getLastError` that will be used for members of this replica set when no arguments to :mongodb:command:`getLastError` are used.
+   Specify arguments to the :mongodb:dbcommand:`getLastError` that will be used for members of this replica set when no arguments to :mongodb:dbcommand:`getLastError` are used.
 If you specify *any* arguments, then these settings will be ignored.

 .. js:data:: settings.getLastErrorModes